hbisneto/PyBridge/README.md

     - Read more about the ```tweepy``` library at [tweepy — An easy-to-use Python library for accessing the Twitter API](https://docs.tweepy.org/en/stable/)

 > The use of the tweepy library is optional and only mandatory in cases of "Twitter Application Project" created in PyBridge.

+* **requests:** Requests is an elegant and simple HTTP library for Python, built for human beings.
+    - Read more about the ```requests ``` library at [Requests: HTTP for Humans™](https://docs.python-requests.org/en/latest/)

+> The use of the requests library is mandatory in cases of "Download Sample Projects" on PyBridge.

 #